 - what would I gain by letting go of this expectation?

 Do you want to know how to stop the expectations you’ve discovered from running your life?
 Or how to align your expectations so they serve you instead of cause you stress?
 Sign up to our site to receive an alert when we publish the next part in this series, ‘How to Stop Your Expectations From Running Your Life”.

 If you feel overwhelmed to realise your own expectations, want support navigating them, or suspect they are connected to deeper psychological issues, why not try a session of counselling or psychotherapy?
 Harley Therapy provides highly qualified therapists and a warm environment of support in three London locations.
-Or try us from anywhere in the world via our Skype counselling service.
+Or try us from anywhere in the world via our online counselling service.